 The inbound peak mode period 6 currently ends at 20:00, with high traffic volumes towards the end of the peak period.
 The subsequent outbound peak mode starts at 20:00, with a relative low number of departures in the first 20 minutes interval.
 An extension of the inbound peak mode (conversion from outbound to inbound) towards 20:20 will free up capacity during the inbound peak.
 The subsequent outbound peak will then start at 20:20 and is followed by an off peak mode until 23:00.
 If needed, the outbound peak can be extended.
 The extension of both the inbound and outbound peak is illustrated in figure 7.2.
+Please note that for the purpose of completeness, this figure still includes the leisure traffic distributed to Lelystad Airport.

-30 Arrivals 25 20 15 Fraffic movements 0 -5 -15 -20 -25 Departures -30 $\begin{array}{c} 0808 \\ 08$ Local time AMS other arr □capacity AMS leisure dep ■AMS other dep AMS leisure arr □ capacity
+30 Arrivals 25 20 15 Traffic movements 10 5 0 -5 -10 -15 -20 tures -25 -30 ■ LEY leisure ■ AMS leisure arr ■ AMS other arr ■ AMS leisure dep ■ AMS other dep □ capacity